Social Security Analytics FAQs

 - Finally, on the "Your Social Security Statement" page, click the "Download Statement Data as an XML file" link.
 This is the file you can upload through the Beneficiary form.

-Important: A Social Security Statement DOES NOT contain the beneficiary's Social Security number.
+Important : A Social Security Statement DOES NOT contain the beneficiary's Social Security number.
 You can view the content of this file with any text editor (Windows Notepad for example) as it is human readable.
-We do not retain this file or any of its contents.
+We do not retain this file.
 We only use the earnings data in the file to estimate your Social Security retirement benefit.

 Why do you need information about my retirement savings?